Following are a number of back-translations as well as a sample translation for translators of Psalm 36:9:

 - Laarim:

-and shines on my way.”
+and your light shine on us.”
 (Source: Laarim Back Translation)

 - Nyakyusa-Ngonde (back-translation into Swahili):